 A small plate and screws may be used to stabilize the spine while the bones fuse

-Fellowship-trained neurosurgeon with expertise in cervical spine surgery
+Fellowship-trained neurosurgeon with expertise in cervical spine surgery.

 ACDF is commonly used to treat cervical disc herniation, cervical radiculopathy (arm pain from a pinched nerve), cervical spinal stenosis, cervical myelopathy (spinal cord compression), and degenerative disc disease in the neck.